 The overall increase of 35% in revenue from property rates is based on maintaining the value of the property revenue to the municipality in real terms.
 Corrections of the State owned properties and Businesses tariff has been partially rectified in the budget forecasts.
-The recently undertaken benchmarking exercise shows that the Municipal Tariffs in this category compared to our neighbouring Municipalities are too low to cover the direct costs relevant to provide that service efficiently.
+The recently undertaken benchmarking exercise shows that the Municipal Tariffs in this category compared to our neighbouring Municipalities are too low.